 New Orleans has an air of the macabre about it.
-Whether it is the city of the dead graveyards, the voodoo rituals and rights in the city’s parks of the gaunt faces of hungover bachelorettes climbing gingerly into their minivans early in the morning.
-With Halloween just three days away we joined Ghost City Tours for their Ghosts of New Orleans tour for a dose of terror.
+It could be the city of the dead graveyards, the voodoo rituals and rights in the city’s parks.
+Maybe it’s the gaunt faces of hungover bachelorettes climbing gingerly into their minivans early in the morning.
+With Halloween just three days away we got spooky with the Ghost City Tours for their Ghosts of New Orleans tour for a dose of terror.

 We were hosted by Ghost City Tours but all opinions are our own.

 After massively underestimating the amount of icing sugar on a fresh beignet, I arrived with a suitably ghostly white face and speckled black T-shirt for our tour.
 Our awesome guide Elaine introduced herself to the group.
 There must have been 20 tourists booked onto the Ghosts of New Orleans tour.
 As this was the kid-friendly version there were one or two under 16s in the group.
 We had tried for one of the adult-only tours, but being so close to Halloween, they were totally booked up.

 The ground rules were laid down, with a fair few jokes thrown in, and I could instantly tell that I was going to enjoy Elaine’s presentation style.

 I don’t want to spoil all of the stories but here are a few highlights.:

 On the corner of Jackson Square stands a restaurant.
 Wandering past, you can spy white table linen, lavish decor and patrons who have made a bit of effort to dress up for dinner.
 This lovely establishment has had a few problems…problems of a paranormal nature.
 One of the original owners wasn’t so keen on his old house being used as a place to wine and dine the tourists that flock to New Orleans.
 Things were hurled across the room, waiters prodded and pushed, and a distinctly uncomfortable feeling for some diners.